-Former West Indies batting opening batsman Desmond Haynes reckons batsmen like Chris Gayle and Kieron Pollard are in no way inferior to the big hitters of his generation like Clive Lloyd, Viv Richards and Collis King
+Former West Indies opening batsman Desmond Haynes reckons Chris Gayle and Kieron Pollard are in no way inferior to the big hitters of his generation like Clive Lloyd, Viv Richards and Collis King

 Desmond Haynes still wears that gold chain which says Live, Love, Laugh.
 And he does justice to it not only in life, but while talking about West Indies cricket.
 He lives in the present and hails the contemporary stars; he loves the way interest levels are on the rise due to T20 cricket; and laughs heartily when asked if he still wears that chain and follows it up by saying, "it’s a great philosophy."

 Haynes (59) is now Ambassador for the Barbados Tridents in the Limacol Caribbean Premier League (cpl) which kicks off next month.
 Haynes is involved in selection, coaching batsmen and mentoring the Kieron Pollard-led team’s young players.

 Talking of Pollard, one of the biggest hitters in the game today, Haynes indicated that the Trinidadian and Chris Gayle hit it harder and higher than some of his teammates in the 1970s and 1980s.
 "We had players like Collis King Clive Lloyd and Viv Richards back in those days.
 I remember Viv hitting some massive sixes when I played with him.
 Collis hit some big ones as well, but when one considers those sixes to what is happening now, I think we need to give credit to these guys," he said, adding that the present-day bat sizes shouldn’t come in the way of admiration for the current generation of big hitters.